TOTAL RECEIVED GRANTS: €2.989.530

-RECIPE received a grant (€5.000) from the European Association for Clinical Pharmacology and Therapeutics for investigating the feasibility of a European Open Platform for prescribing education.
+RECIPE received a grant (€5.000) from the European Association for Clinical Pharmacology and Therapeutics (EACPT) to investigate the feasibility of a European Open Platform for prescribing education.
 This is an online environment, created for educators in clinical pharmacology and therapeutics to collaborate, discuss and share educational resources.
 All resources on this platform are ready to be re-used for free in medical curricula all over the world.
 Moreover, there are no copyright restrictions for (non-commercial) revision and redistribution.
 More information can be found here.

 RECIPE received a 1-year innovation grant (€100.000) by the Amsterdam University Medical Centers (location VUmc) to implement a student-led adverse drug event team in the hospital.
 The junior-adverse drug events will coordinate all aspects of adverse drug reactions (ADRs) by screening hospitalized patients, taking in-depth medication history, reporting adverse drug reactions and providing causality assessments and the pharmacological explanations to the ward physician and patients.
 This ultimate pharmacovigilance educational method aims to increase students' and physicians' competencies in adverse drug reaction (reporting) and to improve patient safety.